rpi-cs-discord/Rubber-Duck/README.md

   ├─── node_modules
   │       └─── ...
   ├─── .env
+  ├─── archive-channels.json
+  ├─── config.json
+  ├─── database.json
   └─── package.json
 ```
+The last step is to add the correct data to the config.json file found within the discord-bot folder
+<br /><br />

-**Please note:** Because of how the bot is currently hosted on glitch.com you have to copy the package.json up one folder so that it contained in the same folder as the project folder you cloned off github.<br />
+**Please note:** Because of how the bot is currently hosted on glitch.com you will have 2 package.json files in both your inner and outer bot folders<br />
-All changes to package.json must be made to both versions in order for the bot to correctly work.
+All changes to package.json must be made to both versions in order for the bot to work correctly.
+The 2 package.json files contents should always be identical.

 ## Features